dev-test-1508/calendar-app/README.md

 docker ps -a
 ````

-- Find the container id and replace the placeholder with the found value
+- Find the container id of the calendar-app-php and replace the placeholder below with the found container id:

 ````
 docker exec -it {container_id} bash
 ````

-- Once inside the container, run the following command:
+- Once inside the container, run the following command to migrate DB schema:

 ````
 ./bin/console doctrine:migrations:migrate
 ````

-5. Run the project:
+4. Run the project:

 ````
 cd app
 npm run dev
 ````

-6. Once done, go to the following URL to use the application: http://localhost:8082
+5. Once done, go to the following URL to use the application: http://localhost:8082